joeyshi12/joeyshi.xyz/content/_index.md

 delivered impactful feature demos to the company, and mentored new developers.

 Outside of work, I enjoy tinkering with different kinds of software and learning new things.
-Most personal projects I invest my time in are motivated by the goals of learning a new piece of technology or exploring new use cases of familiar technology.
 You can find some of my works listed [here](/projects/).

 Feel free to connect!
 I'm always up for discussions about productivity tools,